 Annual CORD conference bring together dance artists, teachers, scholars and critics to address issues pivotal to dance in the academy and profession.
 Although each conference has a main theme, the format of the conference provides opportunities in seminars and working groups for individuals interested in specific areas such as pedagogy, choreography, dramaturgy, dance science, ethnography, history, and critical analysis to meet and exchange ideas.
 Members of CORD receive reduced admission to all CORD conferences as well as reduced rate registration to other dance and dance-related conferences.

 CORD also supports international conferences, interdisciplinary encounters, and special topics conferences.

-CORD offers three awards to its members: the Outstanding Scholarly Research in Dance Award, Dixie Durr Award for Outstanding Service to Dance Research and the Outstanding Publication in Dance Research Award.
+CORD offers three awards to its members: the Oscar G. Brockett Book Prices for Dance Research, the Outstanding Scholarly Research in Dance Award, the Dixie Durr Award for Outstanding Service to Dance Research and the Outstanding Publication in Dance Research Award.
 The CORD awards were established to recognize scholarly excellence, contribute to motivating further research, signal to the scholarly world at large the work of the individuals recognized.
 The awards contribute not only to the visibility of the individuals and works honored, but also to the visibility of dance research and to our continuing drive for excellence in dance scholarship.

 Graduate Student Opportunities